 Police have received multiple tips from the public, but Fertuck has not been located to date.
 We are encouraging anyone with information, however big or small, to contact police.

 We recognize it can be difficult to approach police with information.
 If you do not wish to identify yourself, call Crime Stoppers anonymously at 1-800-222-TIPS (8477).
 Callers will not be asked to reveal their name or personal details, calls are not recorded or traced, call display is not used.
 If it’s an online tip, IP addresses are not available.
-Online reports and texts are afforded the same level of anonymity as phone calls.
+Online reports are afforded the same level of anonymity as phone calls.
 The only way anyone will know you contacted Crime Stoppers is if you tell somebody.